ece-student/Team-16/docs/lab1/lab1.md

 Then we altered the code to test all 14 digital pins present on the Uno by connecting the LED to a single pin on the Uno, then changing the code to initialize that specific pin.
 Compile and upload the code and the external LED should light up!
 Repeat this for all 14 pins to ensure that each digital pin works correctly.

-See the demos below to look at the LEDs!
+See the Demos below to look at the LEDs!

 ### Part 3: Reading the value of a potentiometer via the serial port